 English Subjects 8 credits or more

-General Subjects and General Science Subjects 24 credits or more
+General Subjects and General Science Subj ects 24 credits or more

+Specialized Subjects 80 credits or more

 Elective Subjects 12 credits or less

 (15) The Faculty of Global and Interdisciplinary Studies requires 124 credits for graduation, divided into the following subject groups.
 Students can obtain up to 26 credits from Entry Subjects.